Moving Medicine is an initiative by the Faculty of Sport and Exercise Medicine (UK) in partnership with Public Health England and Sport England.

 -

-A comprehensive toolkit of resources has been developed to support senior hospital administrators to take the steps necessary to become an Active Hospital, including case studies from different healthcare settings, governance framework, and promotional resources.
+A comprehensive toolkit of resources has been developed to support senior hospital administrators to take the steps necessary to become an Active Hospital.

 -